Sakis Rouvas: Acting and television

 Rouvas' interest in acting dates back to his childhood.
 His parents were involved in amateur theatre, with his father being one of the founding members of the Kerkyraiki Skini (Corfiot Stage), a local theatre group.
 Rouvas himself participated in amateur theatrical productions in Corfu as a kid.

 He later worked as a voice actor, dubbing English-language animated films into Greek.
 This early experience in performance and voice acting preceded his transition into on-screen roles.
 After establishing himself in music, Rouvas starred in a series of music videos directed by Yorgos Lanthimos.
 These videos incorporated elements from various cinematic genres.
 According to The Cinema of Yorgos Lanthimos (edited by Eddie Falvey), Lanthimos’ fragmented portrayal of Rouvas emphasized his adaptability and positioned him as a symbol of sexual commodification in both mainstream and niche cinema.

 After relocating to Los Angeles in 2005, Rouvas studied acting under acting coach Howard Fine.
 A year and a half later, he received an offer from Village Roadshow to star in his first feature film.
 Alter Ego (2007), in which he played a rock star —a role loosely close to his own public persona—and also served as associate producer, marked his debut in Greek cinema.
 Reception to Alter Ego was mixed: while some critics praised his performance, others suggested it was too early to judge his acting range.

 His next film, Duress (2009), marked a departure from his public image.
 In the psychological thriller, Rouvas portrayed a serial killer—an unconventional role for a Greek pop icon.
 Giannis Zoumboulakis of To Vima wrote that Rouvas effectively shed his star persona, calling the performance “exceptional.”
 Film critic Panagiotis Timogiannakis commented that while he observed a shift in Rouvas’ self-presentation, suggesting that he was attempting to deglamourize himself for more serious roles, he still needed to define whether he wanted to pursue stardom or focus on character roles.

 In 2013, Rouvas took on the role of Dionysus in The Bacchae by Euripides.
 Korina Farmakori of Lifo praised his performance, describing it as "radiant and godlike," particularly highlighting Rouvas' commanding stage presence.
 He later appeared in Athina Rachel Tsangari's 2015 film Chevalier, where Poly Lykourgou of flix.gr commended his "precise" and "well-studied" performance, calling it a successful addition to the ensemble cast.

 Following his appearance as the host of the Eurovision Song Contest in 2006, Rouvas expanded his television presence.
 He went on to host several seasons of The X Factor Greece.
 Producer Giannis Latsios credited Rouvas' charisma and musical credibility with contributing significantly to the show's popularity, describing him as "a glowing character with high expressive capabilities."
-He also presented entertainment programs such as The Masked Singer, Ethnikos Telikos, and the docuseries Iroes Anamesa Mas (Heroes Among Us) and Idols, which focused on inspirational figures and cultural icons in Greece.
+He also presented entertainment programs such as The Masked Singer, Ethnikos Telikos, Your Face Sounds Familiar and the docuseries Iroes Anamesa Mas (Heroes Among Us) and Idols, which focused on inspirational figures and cultural icons in Greece.
 In addition, he served as a coach on The Voice of Greece for nine years.